 Use Negative of numeric_limits::infinity

-The data type for the numeric_limits:: The infinity function is used to assign the infinite value to a variable in C++.
-It can be found in the C++ library's limits module.
-Following are the implementation and justification.
+The data type for the numeric_limits:: The infinity method is employed to assign an infinite value to a variable in C++.
+This functionality is available within the limits module of the C++ library.
+Below details the implementation and rationale for its usage.

 1. Using Float data type C++ Implementation